The Complexity of Phylogeny Constraint Satisfaction Problems: Phylogeny Problems

-\begin{example} A fundamental problem in phylogenetic reconstruction is the rooted triple consistency problem~\cite{HenzingerKingWarnow,BryantSteel,Steel,ASSU} that was already mentioned in the introduction.
+\begin{example} A fundamental problem in phylogenetic reconstruction is the rooted triple consistency problem~\cite{ASSU,BryantSteel,HenzingerKingWarnow,Steel} that was already mentioned in the introduction.
 This problem can be stated conveniently as Phylo$(\{x|yz\})$.
-That is, an instance of the rooted triple consistency problem consists of a finite set of variables and a finite set of atomic formulas of the form $x|yz$ where $x,y,z \in V$, and the question is whether there exists a tree $T$ and a mapping $s \colon V \to L(T)$ such that for every formula $x|yz$ in the input, $s(x)|s(y)s(z)$ holds in $T$. \end{example}
+That is, an instance of the rooted triple consistency problem consists of a finite set of variables $V$ and a finite set of atomic formulas of the form $x|yz$ where $x,y,z \in V$, and the question is whether there exists a tree $T$ and a mapping $s \colon V \to L(T)$ such that for every formula $x|yz$ in the input, $s(x)|s(y)s(z)$ holds in $T$. \end{example}

 \begin{example} The following NP-complete problem was introduced and studied in a closely related form by Ng, Steel, and Wormald~\cite{NgSteelWormald}.
-We are given a set of rooted trees on a common leave set $V$, and we would like to know whether there exists a tree $T$ with leave set $V$ such that, intuitively, for each of the given trees $T'$ the tree $T$ does \emph{not} match with the tree $T'$.
+We are given a set of rooted trees on a common leaf set $V$, and we would like to know whether there exists a tree $T$ with leaf set $V$ such that, intuitively, for each of the given trees $T'$ the subtree of $T$ induced by the leaves of $T'$ is not the same as $T'$.

-The hardness proof for this problem given Ng, Steel, and Wormald~\cite{NgSteelWormald} shows that already the phylogeny problem $\text{Phylo}\big(\{\neg x|yz \wedge \alldiff(x,y,z), \neg (u|xy \wedge v|yu) \wedge \alldiff(x,y,u,v) \}\big)$, which can be seen as a special case of the problem above, is NP-hard. \end{example}
+The hardness proof for this problem given Ng, Steel, and Wormald~\cite{NgSteelWormald} shows that already the phylogeny problem $\text{Phylo}\big(\{(\neg x|yz) \wedge \alldiff(x,y,z), \neg (u|xy \wedge v|yu) \wedge \alldiff(x,y,u,v) \}\big)$, which can be seen as a special case of the problem above, is NP-hard. \end{example}

-\begin{example} The hardness proof for the rooted subtree avoidance problem given by Ng, Steel, and Wormald~\cite{NgSteelWormald} cannot be adapted to show hardness of Phylo$(\{\neg x|yz \wedge \alldiff(x,y,z)\})$; a hardness proof can be found in Bryant's PhD thesis~\cite{Bryant} (Section 2.6.2). \end{example}
+\begin{example} The hardness proof for the rooted subtree avoidance problem given by Ng, Steel, and Wormald~\cite{NgSteelWormald} cannot be adapted to show hardness of Phylo$(\{(\neg x|yz) \wedge \alldiff(x,y,z)\})$; a hardness proof can be found in Bryant's PhD thesis~\cite{Bryant} (Section 2.6.2). \end{example}

 \begin{example} The quartet consistency problem described in the introduction can be cast as Phylo$(\{\phi\})$ where $\phi$ is the following phylogeny formula.